Also Known As

 Prevention

 Preventing bursitis is dependent on good horse management to prevent injuries and, also, to detect the beginnings of bursitis as early as possible.
-Attention should be given to make sure that exercise and work activities take into consideration, the condition, age, and capabilities of the horse, to prevent damage to bursa because of trauma due to hard use.
+Attention should be given to make sure that exercise and work activities take into consideration the condition, age, and capabilities of the horse, to prevent damage to bursa because of trauma due to hard use.

 Treatment

-Rest and anti-inflammatory drugs such as Butazolidin help to relieve pain and swelling.
-Injections of cortisone into the bursa are often beneficial.
-Corrective or proper shoeing will help relieve stress on the area and prevent further damage.
-In some cases, surgery and/or aspiration and lavage of the fluid sac is needed, and it may be necessary to drain the bursa and remove inflamed synovium in addition to injecting the bursa with a corticosteroid.
+In addition, corrective or proper shoeing will help relieve stress on the area and prevent further damage.
+In some cases, surgery and/or aspiration and cleansing out of the fluid sac is needed, and it may be necessary to drain the bursa and remove inflamed synovium membrane in addition to injecting the bursa with a corticosteroid.
 Depending on the area, a bandage to protect and keep the area clean may be necessary.

 Dig Deeper